mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 This technique has yet to be formally published in the context of differential essentiality analysis.
 Briefly, the read-counts at each genes are determined for each replicate of each condition.
-The total read-counts in condition A is substracted from the total read counts at condition B, to obtain an observed difference in read counts.
+The total read-counts in condition A is subtracted from the total read counts at condition B, to obtain an observed difference in read counts.
 The TA sites are then permuted for a given number of "samples".
 For each one of these permutations, the difference is read-counts is determined.
 This